leios/Fable.jl/docs/src/death.md

 When I was done with this version of the code, it didn't feel like mine.
 The macros were all basically designed by a friend.
 It was prone to breaking at any point in time without me understanding why.
-There was one, specific bug that would send me straight into a panic because it always took a full month to solve and I had hit it almost 10 times ad that point.
+There was one, specific bug that would send me straight into a panic because it always took a full month to solve and I had hit it almost 10 times before (literally 10 months wasted).

 Regardless, the code worked.
 Just like before.